About The Developer

 How much electricity will this scheme generate?

-Our calculations on the final layout will be available shortly, but it is likely to be equivalent to the average annual consumption of over 30,000 homes.
+Our calculations on the final layout show that the nine turbine extension would generate the equivalent to the average annual consumption of over 35,500 homes.

 Due to the rapid advances in turbine technology, nine additional turbines would produce significantly more electricity than the output of the existing turbines.